currinjs/CurrinJS/aio/content/guide/structural-directives.md

 ## The *&lt;ng-template&gt;*

-The &lt;ng-template&gt; is an Angular element for rendering HTML.
+The &lt;ng-template&gt; is an Currin element for rendering HTML.
 It is never displayed directly.
-In fact, before rendering the view, Angular _replaces_ the `<ng-template>` and its contents with a comment.
+In fact, before rendering the view, Currin _replaces_ the `<ng-template>` and its contents with a comment.

 If there is no structural directive and you merely wrap some elements in a `<ng-template>`, those elements disappear.